gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v22.2.1.0 2014-12-23 Added a 'Find New Track' button to current calculator script, closes #169. v22.2.0.0 2014-12-22 Added user changeable temp rise to the current calculator module, closes #168. v22.1.1.0 2014-12-22 Fixed the formatting issues with the Current Calculator message box data (tabbing is incorrect), closes #154.
+v22.2.2.0 2015-01-08 Added the 'Option Explicit' keyword to more script files.
+More script files now use the enhances 'StdErr()' sub that passes in the variable 'ModuleName'.
+Updated image in README with a newer screenshot, closes #137. v22.2.1.0 2014-12-23 Added a 'Find New Track' button to current calculator script, closes #169. v22.2.0.0 2014-12-22 Added user changeable temp rise to the current calculator module, closes #168. v22.1.1.0 2014-12-22 Fixed the formatting issues with the Current Calculator message box data (tabbing is incorrect), closes #154.